Sid-0602/DataStrucuresAndAlgorithms---Beginner-to-Advaced/README.md

 # Data Strcutures and Algorithms || C++ || 250+ Questions

-This repository contains all the questions and concepts of DSA I have studied and solved.
+This repository contains all the questions and concepts of Data Structures and Algorithms I have studied and solved.
 This serves as a personal tracker of my progress and allows others to review and discuss the solutions.
 Topic/Concept name is given next to each code for better understanding.
-The language used to solve and program the algorithms is C++ and C.
+The language used to solve and program the algorithms is C++.

 ### Contributers
 While this repository primarily serves as a personal log of my DSA Solutions, I welcome contributions and discussions from others.
 If you have a different or more optimized solution, feel free to open a pull request.